 As mentioned before, the data usage varies from one household to the other, depending on several factors.
 One of the factors that affect data usage is the activities of the original on the Internet.
 Following are some of the activities that take up the most bandwidth:

 Netflix is a favorite not among youngsters but adults as well.
 While you relish watching hours and hours of shows and movies on Netflix, you fail to realize that it is the biggest bandwidth hog.
 Well, this fact still can’t stop many of us from binge-watching an entire season over the weekend, can it?

 Another culprit in this category is YouTube.
 Almost every other person relishes watching videos on YouTube.
 These include the likes of tutorials, fitness regimes, funny videos, or simply songs.
 The good part?
 You get to watch the videos free of cost.
 The bad part?
 It consumes a lot of your data.
 Video streaming data usage on these apps can exceed your monthly limit.

-Spotify is just another platform that consumes a lot of the bandwidth.
+Spotify is just another platform that consumes a lot of bandwidth.
 However, the truth is that one cannot do without it.
 According to sources, if you are streaming a song on Spotify in the best quality, you are consuming 2.4 MB per minute.

 To be honest, this is the least expected name on the list.
 But the truth is that syncing your Dropbox can consume a large amount of your bandwidth.
 However, you can always limit the bandwidth being used by changing the settings.

 Yes, those hours long of video calls to your BFF cost you your bandwidth.
 Skype and FaceTime take up a lot of bandwidth every month.

-Who knew that tagging friend on Facebook posts and watching an unlimited amount of videos could consume a lot of bandwidth?
+Who knew that tagging friends on Facebook posts and watching an unlimited amount of videos could consume a lot of bandwidth?
 Sad but true.

 Game or Application Updates